Bribery Can Get Harder in Structured Multiwinner Approval Election

-For each of the set candidates $S'_t$, the cost of moving $v_i$'s approval from $x_i$ to $S'_t$ is $0$ if $x_i$ belongs to the set $S_t$, and it is $+\infty$ otherwise. \item None of the $S'_t$ candidates is initially approved by any of the voters. \item Each candidate $S''_t$ is approved by all the voters.
-For each $t \in [3n]$ we have the following costs of moving the approval of $S''_t$: \begin{enumerate} \item The cost of moving $v_0$'s approval from $S''_t$ to $S'_t$ is~$0$; the same holds for $v_{3n+1}$. \item For each $i \in [3n]$, the cost of moving $v_i$'s approval from $S''_t$ to $S'_t$ is $0$ if $x_i$ belongs to $S_t$, and it is $+\infty$ otherwise. \item For each $x_i \in S_t$, the cost of moving $v_i$'s approval from $S''_t$ to $y_{t,i}$ is $0$. \item The cost of moving $v_{10n}$'s approval from $S''_t$ to $S'_t$ is $1$. \item For each voter in $\{v_{P}, \ldots, v_{10n-1}\}$, the cost of moving the approval from $S''_t$ to $S'_t$ is $0$. \end{enumerate} \end{enumerate} One can verify that this election has the VI property for the natural order of the voters (i.e., for $v_0 \rhd \cdots \rhd v_{10n}$).
-We claim that it is possible to ensure that $p$ becomes a winner of this election by approval-moves of cost at most $B = 2n$ (such that the election still has the VI property after these moves) if and only if $I$ is a yes-instance of \textsc{RX3C}.
+For each set $S_i = \{x_a, x_b, x_c\}$, where $a < b < c$, the cost of moving $v_a$'s approval from $d$ to $s_i$ is $1$, and the costs of moving $v_b$'s and $v_c$'s approvals from $d$ to $s_i$ is $0$. \item For each set $S_i = \{x_a,x_b,x_c\}$, where $a < b < c$, we have the following approvals.
+Candidate $s_i$ is approved by voter $v_{a-1}$, candidate $s'_i$ is approved by voters $v_{a+1}, \ldots, v_{b-1}$, and candidate $s''_i$ is approved by voters $v_{b+1}, \ldots, v_{c-1}$.
+The cost of moving the approvals from $s'_i$ or from $s''_i$ to $s_i$ is $0$. \end{enumerate} One can verify that this election has the VI property for the natural order of the voters (i.e., for $v_0 \rhd \cdots \rhd v_{7n}$).
+Candidate $d$ has $7n$ approvals, $p$ has $4n$ approvals, and every other candidate has at most $3n+1$ approvals.
+We claim that it is possible to ensure that $p$ becomes a winner of this election by approval-moves of cost at most $B = n$ (such that the election still has the VI property after these moves) if and only if $I$ is a yes-instance of \textsc{RX3C}.